stuartlaurie/graph_datagen/examples/README.md

 Same model as small-test, but offsets start of node IDs and generates relevant admin import configuration including output of constraints that will be needed to run the incremental import

+## small-test-ratio.conf

+Same model as small-test, but uses a ratio for relationship generation - `ratio_to_generate` of `5` gives 5 x no specified as `User - no_to_generate`, so ~140k follows relationships are created

 ## social-datagen.conf

 Larger example with simple model, generates: